 While being optimized for small networks is weaker than (is implied by) leximin-optimality, the bar is still high, as the next observation shows.
-Its simple proof appears in the full version of the paper.4

 Proposition 1.
 In a family of weight-selecting mechanisms, at most one mechanism is optimized for small networks.